 These perks may include free breakfasts, free room upgrades, access to a higher customer status without fulfilling minimum hotel stay requirements, and in some cases even free hotel stays every year.

-Citi® Hilton HHonors™ Visa Signature® Card and Citi® Hilton HHonors™ Reserve Card are both rewarding hotel credit cards.
+Citi® Hilton HHonors™ Visa Signature® Card and Citi® Hilton HHonors™ Reserve Card and IHG® Rewards Club Select Credit Card are all rewarding hotel credit cards.

 Rewards are the reason why most people get travel credit cards, but there are other perks that can save you just as much money if you travel often.